St. Louis WCT

 The St. Louis WCT was a men's tennis tournament played in St. Louis, Missouri from 1970 to 1978.
 The event was part of the WCT Tour and was held on indoor carpet courts except from 1974 to 1975, when it was held on outdoor clay courts.

+The inaugural 1970 edition was sponsored by the Rawling's Sporting Goods Company; the event's title name was the Rawling's Tennis Classic.

+The following year 1971 the company sponsored another indoor WCT event the Dallas Tennis Classic as the Rawlings Classic Dallas.

 From 1972 to 1974 the Holton Capital Group was the event main sponsors.